-Qualified undergraduate students who plan to earn a thesis-based master's degree in Electrical Engineering may enroll in the program's Accelerated M.S.
-Degree Program, which enables students to begin working on a master's degree while still an undergraduate.
-Students apply for the Accelerated M.S.
-Program in the second semester of their junior year.
-Upon entering the Accelerated M.S.
-Program, students may take up to 9 credit hours of courses for graduate credit while still an undergraduate.
-Of these, up to 6 credit hours of 200-level or higher courses can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student's graduate advisor.
-Students in the Accelerated M.S.
-Program typically begin work toward their master's thesis starting in the summer following their junior year.
-To be admitted to the Accelerated M.S.
-Program, students must have a cumulative grade point average of at least 3.2 at the time of application, and they must submit a letter of application to the Graduate Program Coordinator naming a faculty member who has agreed to serve as their graduate advisor.
+Qualified undergraduate students who plan to earn a thesis-based master stages degree in electrical engineering may enroll in the program stacelerated M.S. degree program, which enables students to begin working on a master stages a degree while still an undergraduate.
+Students apply for the accelerated M.S. program in the second semester of their junior year.
+Upon entering the accelerated M.S. program, students may take up to 9 credit hours of courses for graduate credit while still an undergraduate.
+Of these, up to 6 credit hours of 200-level or higher courses can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student structure advisor.
+Students in the accelerated M.S. program typically begin work toward their master structures starting in the summer following their junior year.

+To apply to the accelerated M.S. program, students must have a cumulative grade point average of at least 3.2 at the time of application, and they must submit a letter of application to the Graduate Program Coordinator naming a faculty member who has agreed to serve as their graduate advisor.